ua-gist-604b-f23/postgis-osm-load/README.md

 This is `EPSG:4326`.

-### Create a `hawaii` database
+### Create a `arizona` database
 Create a database for the OSM Data.
 You can do this through pgadmin but to make things more deterministic, type the following in a command window.
 Note that most of the following command is cruft required to pass the command to the server.
-The relevant SQL is simply `CREATE DATABASE hawaii`:
+The relevant SQL is simply `CREATE DATABASE arizona`:

 ```
-docker run --network gist604b --entrypoint sh mdillon/postgis -c 'psql -h postgis -U postgres -c "CREATE DATABASE hawaii"'
+docker run --network gist604b --entrypoint sh mdillon/postgis -c 'psql -h postgis -U postgres -c "CREATE DATABASE arizona"'
 ```

 Next, enable the `PostGIS` extension.
-The command is simply `CREATE EXTENSION postgis` but you pass `-d hawaii` to make it happen in that new database.
+The command is simply `CREATE EXTENSION postgis` but you pass `-d arizona` to make it happen in that new database.
 Submit it like:

 ```
-docker run --network gist604b  --rm --entrypoint sh mdillon/postgis -c 'psql -h postgis -U postgres -d hawaii -c "CREATE EXTENSION postgis"'
+docker run --network gist604b  --rm --entrypoint sh mdillon/postgis -c 'psql -h postgis -U postgres -d arizona -c "CREATE EXTENSION postgis"'
 ```